karenpayneoregon/sql-server-computed-columns/readme.md

 # Summary

 This repository contents provide working code samples focused on using computed columns with EF Core and for those using a data provider [System.Data.SqlClient](https://www.nuget.org/packages/System.Data.SqlClient) for instance computed columns work too.

+:small_blue_diamond: Not all possiblities are presented, code sample have been kept simple for the sake of easy learning.